bunk3r/11x256.github.io/_posts/2017-05-05-welcome-to-jekyll.markdown

 ---
 ## **Introduction**

-In this post and the next few posts we will talk about **[Frida](https://www.frida.re/)** the Dynamic Binary Instrumentation tool, I will show you some examples that highlight what Frida can do, We will work on small android applications that i wrote, the source code of this app will be available on github, so let's start.
+In this post and the next few posts we will talk about **[Frida](https://www.frida.re/)** the Dynamic Binary Instrumentation tool, I will show you some examples that highlight what Frida can do, We will work on small android applications that i wrote, the source code of these apps will be available on github, so let's start.

 One more thing, you should take a look first at the documentation, I will not repeat the documentation, I will show you examples that can make the documentation more understandable.